SaaS Marketing in 2026: Metrics, Channels & Growth

 Marketing and Sales Alignment

-For B2B SaaS, alignment between marketing and sales is not just a nice to have, it’s a necessity.
+For B2B SaaS, alignment between marketing and sales is a necessity.
 Both teams must agree on the definition of a qualified lead (MQL vs. SQL), share data, and work toward the same revenue goals.
 Tight alignment ensures a smooth handoff of leads and prevents potential customers from falling through the cracks.

 B2C vs B2B SaaS Marketing